The bucket list bike ride down Kettle Valley Railway trail

-So we decided to double back the way we came to get back to the parking lot.
+We decided to double back the way we came to get back to the parking lot.

 Isn’t this gorgeous?!

-And then… drama set in.
+Then… drama set in.
 Every good story has drama, right?

 After the park, the grade of the road going back felt… well, a lot more steep!
 How did that happen?!
 I do believe we were juuuuust a little tired….